OctopusDeploy/docs/docs/tenants/guides/multi-tenant-saas-application/creating-new-tenants.md

 ![](images/associate-tenant-with-project.png "width=500")

-Each customer is deployed into exactly one Azure region.
-To ensure that the application is deployed to the correct location, we must associate each tenant with the correct tag.
+Each customer has the option of applying custom branding.
+To ensure the deployment process only runs this step for specific tenants, we must associate each tenant with the correct tag.

-In the tenant overview, Click on **MANAGE TAGS** to edit which tags are associated to a Tenant and select one of the Azure regions for your tenant
+In the tenant overview, Click on **MANAGE TAGS** to edit which tags are associated to a Tenant and select the branding tag for each tenant.

 ![](images/manage-tenant-tag-set.png "width=500")

 Repeat this process for each of the tenants.

-The next section covers the [tenant infrastructure](/docs/tenants/guides/multi-tenant-saas-application/creating-new-azure-infrastructure.md) needed for this scenario.
+The next section covers the [Creating Template Variables](/docs/tenants/guides/multi-tenant-saas-application/creating-project-template-variables.md) needed for this scenario.

-<span><a class="btn btn-secondary" href="/docs/tenants/guides/multi-tenant-saas-application/creating-tenant-tag-set">Previous</a></span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span><a class="btn btn-success" href="/docs/tenants/guides/multi-tenant-saas-application/creating-new-azure-infrastructure">Next</a></span>
+<span><a class="btn btn-secondary" href="/docs/tenants/guides/multi-tenant-saas-application/creating-tenant-tag-set">Previous</a></span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<span><a class="btn btn-success" href="/docs/tenants/guides/multi-tenant-saas-application/creating-project-template-variables.md">Next</a></span>